 The bottom line is that when a sales manager has to support every aspect of the salesperson's job, it is exhausting for them — and deflating for the salesperson.
 We all know the rush we feel when we are doing something that we are great at!
 Don’t rob people of that joy.

 So what should you do with this information now that you have it?

-- Hire for the talents you need in the job.
-You can add the skills and experience later but don’t count on their innate abilities ever changing.
+1. Hire the talent and fit you need in the job.
+You can add the skills and experience later but don’t count on their innate abilities ever-changing.